nfelly/skBomb-Community/README.md

 skBomb is a feature-packed [Skript](http://dev.bukkit.org/bukkit-plugins/skript/) IDE.

 With:
-1. Error Checking
+- Error Checking
-2. Automatically fetch JARs (skript.jar from CI Server)
+- Automatically fetch JARs (skript.jar from CI Server)
-3. Support for Skript Addons (AuthMe Skript Addon, skQuery etc.)
+- Support for Skript Addons (AuthMe Skript Addon, skQuery etc.)
-4. Git and GitHub Support
-5. Automatically upload Scripts to [SpigotMC](http://spigotmc.org) or [BukkitDev](http://dev.bukkit.org)
+- Automatically upload Scripts to [SpigotMC](http://spigotmc.org) or [BukkitDev](http://dev.bukkit.org)
-6. Code completion
+- Code completion
-7. Help and documentation from [Skript's creator](http://njol.ch/projects/skript/doc/) or [skUnity](http://skunity.com)
+- Help and documentation from [Skript's creator](http://njol.ch/projects/skript/doc/) or [skUnity](http://skunity.com)
-8. Syntax Highlighting
+- Syntax Highlighting
-9. Code testing (with local Spigot/CraftBukkit 1.8.3 JAR)
+- Code testing (with local Spigot/CraftBukkit 1.8.3 JAR)

 This is a open source IDE and this will not be sold to any proprietary developer.